-- Working out-of-office hours may be required if there is a pollution or flooding incident affecting fish stocks.
+Working out of hours may be required if there is a pollution or flooding incident affecting fish stocks.

-- Part-time work is sometimes advertised and career breaks may be possible when established within the role.
+Part-time work and career breaks are possible when established within the role.

 What to expect

-- The work is a combination of office based and outdoors, often in or around water, in all weather conditions.
+- The job involves both office-based and outdoors work, often in or around water, in all weather conditions.

-- The work can include hostile situations, especially in enforcement work, investigating or preventing illegal fishing activities.
+- At times, you may work in hostile situations, especially in enforcement work, investigating or preventing illegal fishing activities.

 - The work is physically demanding, wet and dirty at times, for example in river conservation, conducting surveys of fish stocks or boarding high-sided vessels.

-- It is necessary to wear protective clothing and equipment when performing outdoor duties, e.g. life jackets, waders or rubber boots.
+- It's necessary to wear protective clothing and equipment when performing outdoor duties, such as a life jacket, waders and rubber boots.

 - Offshore marine fisheries officers may be at sea for several consecutive days, for about 30% of the time.